YanniTheDev/FriendRating/README.md

 Each of these three attributes will score from 0 to 5.

+The score you get on each of the attributes is determined on the day before FR is calculated.

 If you wish to know what you scored on each attribute, please contact me.

 ### Insignificant Attributes